subprocess: Wrapping ping, traceroute, and nslookup in Python

 A Note on Live vs. Captured Output

-Sometimes you want output to stream to your terminal in real time (a long traceroute) rather than be captured.
-Just omit capture_output=True — the child process inherits your terminal and you see output as it happens.
-You lose programmatic access to the text, so pick based on whether your script needs to read the output or just show it.
+Sometimes output should stream to the terminal in real time (a long traceroute) rather than be captured.
+Omitting capture_output=True lets the child process inherit the terminal, so output appears as it happens.
+That gives up programmatic access to the text, so the choice depends on whether the script needs to read the output or just show it.

 Exercises